 Did I miss a song that is on your list of fantasy Monkees singles?
 Or do you disagree with one of my selections?
 Feel free to leave a comment and chime in!

-Note: some of the pictures sleeves provided in this post are courtesy of JD at Monkee45s.net.
+Some of the pictures sleeves found in this post are courtesy of Monkee45s.net.